Code-Institute-Submissions/MoeskerDev-ms-project4-baby_NovResub/README.md

 ## Testing User Stories
 The most common path through the website for an anonymous user will be the Homepage and then search for a particular piece of clothing via the search bar or click on the button or one of the menu items to view multiple items on a page and scrolling through them.
 Another frequent path would be from Homepage to the Register page.

-1. As an anonymous user:
+1. As an anonymous user, I want to be able to:
-* I want to
+*

 The most common path for a registered user is from the homepage to the login page which leads to the profile page.